 Grand Valley State University (GVSU) is a public liberal arts university located near Grand Rapids, MI.
 It’s one of the largest universities in the United States and has around 25,000 students on its campus during an average school year.
 The school offers over 200 fields of study that consist of 82 undergraduate programs, 36 graduate programs, and 74 graduate emphasis and certificate programs.
 GVSU’s 19 sports teams are known as the Lakers and compete in the NCAA Division II Great Lakes Intercollegiate Athletic Conference.

 Bachelor of Science | Legal Studies

 Minor | Legal Studies

 Legal Education Admission Program (LEAP) | Legal Studies

 2. Northern Michigan University

-Northern Michigan University’s paralegal program offers a post-baccalaureate certificate, associate of applied science, pre-law minor, and a bachelor of arts in paralegal studies.
-The variety of paralegal programs available from Northern Michigan University makes it one of the best paralegal programs in Michigan.
+Northern Michigan University’s paralegal program offers a post-baccalaureate certificate, an associate of applied science, a pre-law minor, and a bachelor of arts in paralegal studies.
+The variety of paralegal programs available at Northern Michigan University makes it one of the best paralegal programs in Michigan.
 All programs are designed to be flexible and accommodate the schedules of working students.
-Each level of education is intended to provide students with the type of education they’re looking for whether it’s learning the basics to find out if being a paralegal is a viable career to earning a bachelor’s degree in preparation for law school.
+Each level of education is intended to provide students with the type of education they’re looking for whether it’s learning the basics to finding out if being a paralegal is a viable career to earning a bachelor’s degree in preparation for law school.

 Northern Michigan University is part of the Michigan state public university system.
 It has an average enrollment of 8,000 students and is the largest university in the Upper Peninsula.
 The school offers 180 undergraduate and graduate degree programs and has five academic divisions that include arts and science, business, research, health sciences, and academic information services.
 The athletics program is known as the Wildcats and competes in the NCAA’s Division II Great Lakes Intercollegiate Athletic Conference.